 Applications will be accepted beginning at 7 a.m.
-Central Time on December 13, 2012, and must be submitted via the CPRIT Application Receipt System (https://CPRITGrants.org).
+Central Time on August 2, 2012 and must be submitted via the CPRIT Application Receipt System (https://CPRITGrants.org).
 Only applications submitted at this portal will be considered eligible for evaluation.
-Submission of an application is considered an acceptance of the terms and conditions of the RFA.
-All applications must be submitted by 3 p.m.
-Central Time on January 17, 2013.
+Submission of an application submitter must be indicated on the payment.
+All payments must be postmarked by the application submission deadline and mailed to: